Prathyusha632/prathyushavanga.github.io/README.md

 - Worked extensively with **PostgreSQL & DynamoDB**, optimizing query performance for handling large financial datasets.
 - Ensured compliance with financial regulations such as **PCI-DSS**, implementing data encryption and secure authentication.
 - Contributed to **CI/CD pipeline implementation** using **Jenkins, GitHub Actions, and Terraform** for faster software releases.
-- Optimized financial applications for **high availability and low latency**, implementing caching and load balancing.
-- Developed and maintained **unit tests (JUnit, Mockito)** and **integration tests** for system reliability.
-- Collaborated in **Agile environments**, working with business analysts, DevOps engineers, and security teams to deliver high-quality solutions.

 ---